FREE Dual Enrollment Courses for GO College Students

 High School dual enrollment can begin following the completion of sophomore year and ends after the spring semester of senior year.

-- Juniors with at least a 3.5 cumulative GPA on a 4.0 scale and a rank in the top 25% of his/her graduating class may be eligible for admission as a High School Dual Enrollment student.
+Juniors and seniors with at least a 3.25 cumulative GPA on a 4.0 scale may be eligible for admission as a High School Dual Enrollment student.

-- Registration is open to high school students in mid-November for spring semester and in mid-March for summer or fall semester.
+Registration is open to GO College students in mid-November for the spring semester and in mid-March for the fall semester.